AndreasLoukakis/rt-ng/day1-contents.md

         Attribute directives are used as a reference to an element, in order to access it and apply some logic.

         It can be a custom attribute (eg `<h1 fooBar>Something</h1>` or we can use already existing element, like input and css or other element attributes (eg a directive with selector `input[type="text"]` would have access to all input of type text elements)

+        Let's make an example: `ng g d playground/attr-test` and do some tests with the play component.

 - ### services
     Services are a very broad term.
 They are a typescript class or function, annotated with the @Injectable() decorator and **should have a narrow and very well defined scope**